Cray-HPE/docs-csm/upgrade/Upgrade_Management_Nodes_and_CSM_Services.md

-# CSM 1.3.0 or later to 1.4.0 Upgrade Process
+# CSM 1.3 to 1.4 Upgrade Process

 ## Introduction

 This document guides an administrator through the upgrade of Cray Systems Management from version 1.3 to version 1.4.
+This procedure works for all patch versions of the source and target CSM releases.

+This procedure is also the correct one to follow in the unusual situation of upgrading from a pre-release version of CSM 1.4.0 to a newer version of CSM 1.4.

 When upgrading a system, follow this top-level file from top to bottom.
 The content on this top-level page is meant to be terse.
 For additional reference material on the upgrade processes and scripts mentioned explicitly on this page, see [resource material](resource_material/README.md).

 ## Important notes